jacob-hill90/assessment-4/README.md

 - `/categories/int<:category_id>/posts/:post_id`: A page to view the detail of a specific post.
 Also include the ability go back to the parent category detail page (`/categories/<int:category_id/>`).
 - `/categories/<int:category_id>/posts/<int:post_id>/edit`: A page with a form to update a specific post, **with current values filled in already**.
 Also include the ability to delete the specific post from here.

-Make sure your application has proper links/routing and re-routing.
-For creating, updating, or deleting data... all actions should automatically redirect to another appropriate page, if successful, or display an error message if unsuccessful.
+Make sure your application has proper links on pages.
+The user should never have to type in the browser's address bar to get to pages (aside from getting to the home page).
+Also provide proper re-routing, i.e. for creating, updating, or deleting data... all actions should automatically redirect to another appropriate page, if successful, or display an error message if unsuccessful.

 You do not need to style your pages (as Craigslist really doesn't make an effort to), but you should still have a nice basic visual presentation.
 You can earn a small bonus if you choose to add in some nice CSS styling to your front-end.